Aurora Hunt Aurora Hunt

 Regions That Work Well for Last-Minute Chases

-If you are already in, or can quickly reach, the following regions, they tend to stay among the strongest base locations for short-notice aurora attempts when activity picks up:
+If you are already in, or can quickly reach, the following regions, they tend to stay among the stronger base locations for short-notice aurora attempts.
+This is not a live forecast; it is a stable guide to why certain regions are easier to route from when activity picks up.

 Region / Country Required Kp Micro-climate Strategy